Status: Log Reports

 Query Parameters Prompt

-At the top-right is Filter by Number of Log Entries.
-This section limits the number of logs returned and queries by earliest or latest entries.
-Use the drop menu to choose first (earliest) or last (latest).
+At the top-right, under Filter by Number of Log Entries, you can limit the number of logs returned and query by earliest or latest entries.
+Use the drop-down menu to choose first (earliest) or last (latest).
+You can then display the results on screen by clicking Query Log or download as a CSV by clicking the download button.

 Query Results